Christmas in Switzerland offers markets, religious traditions and winter fun for group trips to this charming Alpine country

 Basel is known as Switzerland’s largest and most beautiful “Christmas City.”
 Basel’s main buildings and bridges are aglow with lights during the Christmas and New Year’s holidays, and 100 decorated pine trees line Europe’s longest Christmas Street.

 The city’s shops are outfitted for the season.
 Johann Wanner, the “couturier of Christmas” has his famous shop in Basel’s historic center, well worth a visit for its beautiful Christmas decorations, hand-blown glass ornaments and traditional wooden toys.
-Additionally, holiday events and exhibits in Basel include the Spielzeug Welten Museum, the 50th anniversary of the Jüdisches Museum and Archaeology Christ in the Fifteenth and Sixteenth Centuries at the Kunstmuseum Basel.
-Additionally, Salvation Army concerts, a special performance at the Puppet Theatre and a musical Advent at the Basel Theater.
+Additionally, look for Salvation Army concerts, a special performance at the Puppet Theatre and a musical Advent at the Basel Theater.

 A popular city tour explores specially-illuminated streets and squares, and relates stories about the region’s most charming Advent customs.